 Work was underway on the 21st.
 Demolition was complete except for the framework.
-Timothy talked with Michael about cutting the slab and how the crews would work around the hours the restaurant is open.
-The dumpster was delivered and Timothy coordinated the delivery of the CO2 with the grease disposal days.
+Carey talked with Michael about cutting the slab and how the crews would work around the hours the restaurant is open.
+The dumpster was delivered and Carey coordinated the delivery of the CO2 with the grease disposal days.
 Because Michael’s electrician was too far away to perform the initial cutoff it was agreed that Chandlee Electric would perform the initial cutoff.
 The original plumber backed out of the project due to permitting so Sean Malone joined our staff member for a walk-through review the next day.

 Sean determined it would not be possible to tap into an old toilet line because of the elevation.
 The installation of a pump and tapping into the 4 inch drain above the ceiling may be the solution along with the rework of the existing drain line.
-Timothy discussed the framing schedule, the floor cutting and removal, and the material delivery with Michael.
+Carey discussed the framing schedule, the floor cutting and removal, and the material delivery with Michael.
 The HVAC sub was scheduled for the 27th to review what would be required for this project.
 A new layout was approved to allow for an existing support post to remain underneath the stair – they will be incorporated into a partition wall in order to be hidden.
 Chandlee Electric, the electrical sub-contractor, was cleared to begin in three days.